 10.13 Other Miscellaneous Provisions

 10.13.1 This Agreement shall constitute the entire agreement between the Parties hereto relating to the subject matter hereof, and all previous agreements, discussions, communications, and correspondence with respect to the subject matter hereof not set forth in this Agreement are of no force and effect.
-In all other respects, special contracts or rate schedules shall govern Virginia Power’s transmission service and Wholesale Distribution Service to Generator Owner.
+In all other respects, special contracts or rate schedules shall govern Virginia Power’s transmission service and [Wholesale Distribution Service] [not defined] to Generator Owner.

 10.13.2 In the event that it is deemed necessary to amend this Agreement, the Parties will attempt to agree upon such amendment and will submit such mutually agreed upon amendment(s) to the FERC for filing and acceptance.
 However, either Party shall have the right at any time to amend the provisions of this Agreement relating to the amount that Party charges the other Party to provide service under this Agreement by filing an amendment with the FERC and serving such amendment on the other Party.
 Such an amendment shall become effective as a change of rate under Section 205 of the Federal Power Act upon acceptance by the FERC.
 Notwithstanding the above, no application will be made to the FERC by Virginia Power to recover any costs associated with the connection of the Facility to Transmission System or the Distribution Facilities in existence on the Effective Date.